coolsamson7/inject/README.md

 # Features

 Here is a summary of the supported features
-* specifiction of beans via a fluent interface or xml
+* specification of beans via a fluent interface or xml
 * full dependency management including cycle detection
 * all defintions are checked for typesafeness
 * integrated management of configuration values